-Hawaii’s largest natural harbor was also the sight of the WWII Japanese attack that signaled the beginning of America’s involvement in the war, also known as The Date of Infamy.
-Complete tours take you to the Pearl Harbor Visitor Centre, USS Arizona Memorial, USS Bowfin Submarine, USS Missouri Battleship, Pacific Aviation Museum, Punchbowl National Cemetery as well as a Historic Honolulu City Tour.
+Hawaii’s largest natural harbour was the sight of the Japanese air attack that signalled the beginning of America’s involvement in WWII, known forever as The Date of Infamy.
+Complete tours take you to the Pearl Harbor Visitor Center, USS Arizona Memorial, USS Bowfin Submarine, USS Missouri Battleship, Pacific Aviation Museum, Punchbowl National Cemetery, and include a Historic Honolulu City Tour.
 It is the only naval base in the USA to be designated a National Historical Landmark.

 8. Diamond Head State Monument – Oahu

 Reminiscent of Rio’s Sugar Loaf, Diamond Head is Hawaii’s most famous landmark.
-Locals named it Le’ahi for its resemblance to the forehead of a yellow-fin tuna but thinking the crater contained diamond deposits, settlers called it Diamond Head.
-The mile or so hike snakes through military bunkers offering spectacular panoramic views of Honolulu and Waikiki Beach, ending at the 560 foot high summit.
+Locals named it Le’ahi for its resemblance to the forehead of a yellow-fin tuna, but thinking the crater contained diamond deposits, settlers called it Diamond Head.
+The mile or so hike up snakes through military bunkers offering spectacular panoramic views of Honolulu and Waikiki Beach, ending at the 560-foot high summit.